 Biography

-In covering the different types of violence facing the region’s people, I hope to create a record of both continental struggles and local successes.
+In covering the different types of violences facing the region’s people, I hope to record a narrative of both continental struggles and local successes.

 Affiliations